Herbert Studd: Soldier

 Studd was commissioned into the Coldstream Guards as a second lieutenant on 25 July 1891, and promoted to lieutenant on 2 January 1897.

 He served in South Africa through the Second Boer War 1899–1902; where he took part in operations in the Orange Free State (April to May 1900), the Transvaal (May to June 1900, July to November 1900) and Cape Colony; and was present at several major battles, including at Belmont, Enslin and Modder River (November 1899), Magersfontein (December 1899), Poplar Grove and Driefontein (March 1900), Diamond Hill (June 1900), Bergendal and Komatipoort (August 1900).
 For his services during the war, he was promoted to captain on 11 February 1900, and was awarded the Queen's and King's Medals, a mention in despatches and the Distinguished Service Order (DSO).
 Following the end of the war, he return to the United Kingdom in August 1902.

-He passed the Staff College in 1905 and served as Deputy Assistant Adjutant-General, London District 1905–09 and as GSO2 at the War Office 1912–14.
+He passed the Staff College, Camberley, in 1905 and served as a deputy assistant adjutant general (DAAG), London District 1905–1909, during which time he was promoted to major on 24 June 1908, and as GSO2 at the War Office in London from 1912 to 1914.

 He served through the Great War, was severely wounded and mentioned in despatches, and was awarded the CMG, CB and numerous foreign orders.
 He was promoted to lieutenant-colonel, brevet colonel and temporary brigadier-general.
 During the war he first commanded 19th Reserve Brigade, then 180th Brigade.
 He was Chief of Staff of XI Corps 1916–17 and of the British Section of the Supreme War Council 1917–1919.

 He returned to England to command his regiment in 1919 and retired on account of ill-health caused by wounds in 1923, when he was granted the honorary full rank of brigadier-general.

-Studd died at Bayswater, London, on 8 August 1947.
+Studd died at Bayswater, London, on 8 August 1947, at the age of 77.

 Family

-Herbert Studd was a son of Edward Studd, a rich planter who, on returning from India, took the lease of Tedworth House, Tidworth, Wiltshire.
-In 1894 Herbert Studd married Mary Cole, née de Vere, granddaughter of Sir Aubrey de Vere, 2nd Baronet.
+Herbert Studd was a son of Edward Studd, a rich planter who, on returning from India, took the lease of Tedworth House, Tidworth, Hampshire.
+In 1894 Herbert married Mary Cole, née de Vere, granddaughter of Sir Aubrey de Vere, 2nd Baronet.
 She was widow of Major William Cole, 3rd Dragoon Guards (one of their sons was Horace de Vere Cole).
 They had two daughters.
 She died in 1930 and he remarried to Alice Maude Tullis.